SivaKumarPalanirajan/Customer_Churn_Analysis_And_Prediction/README.md

 &emsp;Average of Total revenue was lowest and received from Customers who joined (119.35)<br />
 &emsp;So most revenue was from the customers who stayed followed by customers who churned.<br />

-&emsp;The highest number of Customers who Stayed from the Los Angeles (197) and the lowest was from El Sobrante (3)<br />
+&emsp;The highest number of Customers who Stayed from the Los Angeles (197) whereas the lowest was from Acampo and etc (1)<br />
-&emsp;The highest number of Customers who Churned from the San Diego (185) and the lowest was from El Sobrante, Edwards, Dunlap, Dixon, Cutler, Cool, Echo Lake, Browns &emsp;Valley (1)<br />
+&emsp;The highest number of Customers who Churned from the San Diego (185) whereas the lowest was from El Sobrante, Edwards, Dunlap, Dixon, Cutler, Cool, Echo Lake, Browns &emsp;Valley and etc (1)<br />
-&emsp;The highest number of Customers who Joined from the Los Angeles (18) and the lowest was from El Nido, El Dorado Hills, Crows Landing, Colusa (1).<br />
+&emsp;The highest number of Customers who Joined from the Los Angeles (18) whereas the lowest was from El Nido, El Dorado Hills, Crows Landing, Colusa and etc (1).<br />
 &emsp;So Customers from Los Angeles were the most probable to stay and also to join whereas Customers from San Diego are more likely to churn compared to the other cities.<br />

-&emsp;Highest number of customers opted for Fibre Optic (43.09%) followed by DSL(23.46%),None(21.67%) and Cable(11.8%).<br />
+&emsp;Highest number of customers opted for Fiber Optic (43.09%) followed by DSL(23.46%),None(21.67%) and Cable(11.8%).<br />
-&emsp;In customers who opted for Fibre Optic out of the 43.09%: 24.11% Stayed, 17.55% Churned ,1.43% Joined.<br />
+&emsp;In customers who opted for Fiber Optic out of the 43.09%: 24.11% Stayed, 17.55% Churned ,1.43% Joined.<br />
 &emsp;In customers who opted for DSL out of the 23.46%: 17.46% Stayed, 4.36% Churned ,1.63% Joined.<br />
 &emsp;In customers who opted for None out of the 21.67%: 17.48% Stayed, 1.6% Churned ,2.58% Joined.<br />
 &emsp;In customers who opted for Cable out of the 11.8%: 7.97% Stayed, 3.02% Churned ,0.8% Joined.<br />
-&emsp;So Customers who opted for DSL were most probable to Stay (74.42%) and Customers who opted for Fibre Optic were most probable to Churn (40.72%).<br />
+&emsp;So Customers who opted for DSL were most probable to Stay (74.42%) and Customers who opted for Fiber Optic were most probable to Churn (40.72%).<br />

 &emsp;Churned Customers had the average monthly charges(74.44) followed by Customers who stayed (62.98) and Customers who joined had lowest(43.47).<br />